nexusproject/phcl/docs/node.md

 Example:

+- `Resource` -> `resource`
-- `Service` -> `service`
+- `MainResource` -> `main_resource`
 - `WebAPI` -> `web_api`
 - `InstanceId` -> `instance_id`

 So:

 - the block kind for a direct `Node` subclass defaults from the class name
+- concrete subclasses inherit that kind unless a higher-level layer changes it
-- the generated top-level logical label also defaults from the class name
+- the generated top-level logical label defaults from the concrete class name

 ## Relationship to `Block`